rickardsevemar/Prototype-BullsEye/README.md

 - You're a metal milk jug whose objective is to knock down as many cows as you can.
 - Meteor either trying to dodge or hit planets in the solar system or galaxy.

-Developed in Unreal Engine 4
+Developed with Unreal Engine 4 over two weeks.